benczaja/energy-efficient-computing/hands-on/KT/README.md

 ## GEMM (cached version)

+During this event we are not allowed to change the frequencies on the Snellius nodes we use, therefore we are simulating the process using the result of a previous tuning run.
 To use the cached version of the GEMM kernel we need to download the compressed Kernel Tuner cache file, and move it to the proper directory.

 ```bash